 In most cases, by Stage 3, a significant period of time and a significant number of support and adjustments are likely to have been considered or introduced.
-As such, if concerns remain about a student's participation in academic study then the status quo is unlikely to be sustainable and there may be reasonable doubts as to whether continued study at College, or with the current programme, is viable and in the best interests of the student's health, wellbeing or education.
-In some cases, it may be that the College is not the most appropriate provider to meet the student's needs.
+As such, if concerns remain about a student's participation in academic study then the status quo is unlikely to be sustainable and there may be reasonable doubts as to whether continued study in the sixth form/college, or with the current programme, is viable and in the best interests of the student's health, wellbeing or education.
+In some cases, it may be that the sixth form/college is not the most appropriate provider to meet the student's needs.
 If a student does continue their studies, it is likely that much more significant changes, support or adjustments will be required, within the limitations of what can reasonably be provided.

-The member of staff that led Stage 2 should discuss the case with the Principal or Vice Principal who will determine whether it is appropriate to commence Stage 3, and will determine who should be the lead member of staff for Stage 3.
-This will usually be a member of the Senior Leadership Team and in some cases it may be appropriate for the member of staff that led Stage 2 to lead Stage 3.
+The member of staff that led Stage 2 should discuss the case with a member of the senior leadership team who will determine whether it is appropriate to commence Stage 3, and will determine who should be the lead member of staff for Stage 3.
+This will usually be a member of the Senior Leadership Team but in some cases it may be appropriate for the member of staff that led Stage 2 to lead Stage 3.